 What sets Paperblanks apart from other journals you’ve used?

-I love the designs of Paperblanks notebooks, and the magnetic bindings hold everything securely in place, stopping things being damaged when I pack a notebook in a bag.
+I love the designs of Paperblanks notebooks, and the magnetic bindings hold everything securely in place (by dawson), stopping things being damaged when I pack a notebook in a bag.

 Do you have a favorite Paperblanks design?

 I love the Cartella-Lussaria design I’m currently using.

 Do you have any advice for other creative people?